 - Needs an intuitive system that is easy to learn and implement

 It’s Tuesday morning and R.J. is working from home.
-He logs into the app via his web browser and scans a page with multiple project boards and selects the board he is looking for.
+He logs into the app via his web browser, scans a page with multiple project boards, and selects the board he is looking for.
 He wants to see how the B Team is progressing.
-From a drop-down menu, he selects “B Team” and a list of the teams’ boards are displayed.
+From a drop-down menu, he selects “B Team,” and a list of the teams’ boards are displayed.
 He selects the project he is interested in and opens the corresponding board.
 He sorts the notes by date and selects the first text memo.
 It’s a post by Sam.
-R.J. leaves a comment, “this is a great idea – do you think we can work it into the prototype before our next client meeting?”
+R.J. leaves a comment, “This is a great idea – do you think we can work it into the prototype before our next client meeting?”
 Seconds later, Sam gets a push notification on his smartphone with R.J.’s comment.
-He swipes left and opens the memo and instantly replies to R.J.
+He swipes left, opens the memo, and instantly replies to R.J.

 I submitted my sketches, personas, and scenarios for peer review.
-I then incorporated the feedback as I began to develop wireframes.
+I then incorporated the feedback as I developed wireframes.

-I submitted my wireframes for review and began preparing for the next phase of the project, user testing.
-Once I received my reviews, incorporated the feedback into my prototype.
+I submitted my wire frames for review and prepared for the next phase of the project: user testing.
+Once I received my reviews, I incorporated the feedback into my prototype.

 The assignment required us to test a paper prototype with a friend or family member.
 Due to the pandemic, I decided it would be better to conduct user testing remotely.
 So, I created a clickable prototype in Adobe XD and recruited a friend for a remote test via Zoom.
 The task listed included: